Aineoh/exploringidentity-AAD117/README.md

 Week 2
 -------

-This week we picked our favourite design from our sketches.
+This week we picked our favourite design from our sketches and put them up for the class to see.
 I had alot of different sketches done so it was hard to pick me favourite.

 ![sketchbook1](http://i.imgur.com/SROWNQS.jpg)